numen31337/AKVideoImageView/README.md

 - Allows the phone to go to the sleep mode
 - Ability to dynamically switch videos
-- Auto set the first frame of video to have seamless transition when app returns from background
+- Automatically switches to the first frame of video to have a seamless transition when the app returns from the background
 - Minimal memory footprint
 - Good performance
-- Ability to use mp4 files as video source
+- Ability to use mp4 files as the video source
 - Interface Builder support

 ## Usage

 ### Compressing your video file
-Before starting using this class, you need to properly compress video.<br /> Here is an example of libx264 compression options on OS X system using ffmpeg utility:
+Before starting using this class, you need to properly compress the video.<br /> Here is an example of libx264 compression options on OS X system using FFmpeg utility:
 ```
 ffmpeg -i input.mov -vcodec libx264 -level 3.1 -pix_fmt yuv420p -threads 1 -preset placebo -crf 19 -tune film -x264opts colorprim=bt709:transfer=bt709:colormatrix=bt709:fullrange=off output.mp4
 ```

 ### Using Interface Builder
 Just drag the `UIImageView` to your `UIView` and set its class to the `AKVideoImageView`.
 In the Attributes Inspector set the `Video File Name` to the name of your `.mp4` video file without extension.
-See an example project for more info is needed.
+See an example project for more info if needed.

 ### Using Code